hillwithsmallfields/Simple_client_server/README.md

 As I couldn't find all the information I needed for writing a very simple client-server system all in one place, I've tried to make this code suitable for use as an example or as a base for your own code.
+I hope it may be a useful example for:

+  - sockets
+  - encryption
+  - threads
+  - CSV reading

 However, it's years since I previously did any network programming, and this is my first venture into encryption and decryption, so until